Miyawaki Tree Planting across Barking & Dagenham

 Forest of Thanks Phase 1 Planted 2020

-The Barking & Dagenham Ranger Service partnered up with The Conservation Volunteers (TCV) who work across the UK to create healthier and happier communities and SUGi Projects, an international organisation specialising in urban rewilding.
+The Barking & Dagenham Ranger Service partnered up with The Conservation Volunteers (TCV), who work across the UK to create healthier and happier communities, and SUGi Projects, an international organisation specialising in urban rewilding.

 Works on the forest started in October 2020.
 Planting took place in November – December 2020 during National Tree Week.

-This ambitious project will include planting 32,000 native trees and shrubs following a new planting method called Miyawaki, which establishes a forest up to 30 times more dense than conventional tree planting.
+This ambitious project involved planting 32,000 native trees and shrubs following a new planting method called Miyawaki, which establishes a forest up to 30 times more dense than conventional tree planting.
 It also grows 10 times faster than regular forests and is a chemical and fertiliser free forest that sustains itself once established and supports local biodiversity.

 Just four years after planting, the ‘Forest of Thanks’ will deliver benefits including: